Robert Seymour (illustrator): The Posthumous Papers of the Pickwick Club

 Seymour's widow received no royalties, and the success of the project created a sense of injustice.
 The Pickwick Papers would not have existed without Seymour, but the copyright laws of the time gave the copyright to the publishers, so the obligation to recompense Seymour's family lay primarily with the publishers.
 Nevertheless, it could be argued that Dickens had a moral obligation to share some of the fortune he made from Pickwick with Seymour's destitute widow and children, (he made many thousands from Pickwick).
 Dickens claimed that on one occasion he gave Jane Seymour five pounds.
 He later actively sabotaged two efforts by editors, writers and artists led by Atlas editor Robert Bell to arrange a book and a stage show to benefit the Seymour family.
 In the first instance Dickens produced The Pic-Nic Papers, a collection of stories and illustrations from various contributors put together to benefit the widow of publisher John Macrone, after Dickens was approached to support the proposed book to benefit Jane Seymour and her children.
 Dickens even poached some of the promised contributors to the Seymour book for The Pic-Nic Papers.
 While undistinguished, that book raised four hundred and fifty pounds for Macrone's widow.

 It is thought that Dickens had sought a new illustrator for The Pickwick Papers while Seymour was still alive, even though the project was Seymour's, after Seymour resisted drawing one illustration in line with Dickens's ideas.
-This was "The Dying Clown," which is harsh and emotional, a huge way from the funny and lighthearted illustrations which Seymour had envisioned for the series.
+This was "The Dying Clown", which is harsh and emotional, a huge way from the funny and lighthearted illustrations which Seymour had envisioned for the series.
 Until English law changed in 1870, suicide could produce a verdict of felo de se (felon to self).
 This meant the person did not receive a religious burial and his family was denied any of his estate.
 This left Seymour's widow and children penniless, and they were forced to leave Seymour's large Islington house and move in with Jane Seymour's brother Edward Holmes.

 The illustrator's commission then passed to Robert William Buss, but, these being judged by Dickens and the publishers to be unsatisfactory, was then passed to young Hablot Knight Browne who initially drew under the name of Nemo before taking the name Phiz to harmonise with Dickens's Boz.
 Browne illustrated Pickwick from issue four of the magazine until its completion in 1837.
-Phiz also completed illustrations for the book version.
+Browne also completed illustrations for the book version.